userver-framework/userver/scripts/docs/en/userver/tutorial/tcp_full.md

 ### Dynamic config

-We are not planning to get updates for dynamic config values in this sample.
-Because of that we just write the defaults to the fallback file of the `components::DynamicConfigFallbacks` component.
+We are not planning to get new dynamic config values in this sample.
+Because of that we just use the defaults for all configs.

 All the values are described in a separate section @ref scripts/docs/en/schemas/dynamic_configs.md .

-@include samples/tcp_full_duplex_service/dynamic_config_fallback.json

 A production ready service would dynamically retrieve the above options at runtime from a configuration service.
 See